Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: The Construction of Multiplicative EFT Hyperspanners

 The idea also holds for additive hyperspanners. \begin{corollary} Let $G$ be an associated graph of a hypergraph $H$ with a function $f:E(G)\rightarrow E(H)$ mapping each edge in $G$ to its corresponding hyperedge in $H$.
 If $G'$ is an additive $\beta$-spanner of $G$ for $\beta>0$, then the sub-hypergraph $H'$ of $H$ with the set of hyperedges $E(H')=\{f(e')\,|\,e'\in E(G)\}$ is an additive $\beta$-spanner of $H$.
 This also works when $G$ is a simple associated graph of $H$. \end{corollary}

-With Lemma \ref{lemma:associated} and Corollary \ref{cor:associated}, we can translate the results for any multiplicative and additive spanners, whether they are for \emph{multi-graphs or simple graphs}, into corresponding hyperspanners of the same stretch/additive surplus.
-The size of the spanners also serve as an upper bound on the size of hyperspanners, although it is possible multiple spanner edges are mapped to one hyperedge, resulting in a smaller size.
-Then we have the following result for hypergraph constructions.
+By using Lemma \ref{lemma:associated} and Corollary \ref{cor:associated}, we can translate the results for any multiplicative and additive spanners, whether they are for \emph{multi-graphs or simple graphs}, into corresponding hyperspanners of the same stretch/additive surplus.
+The size of the spanners also serves as an upper bound on the size of hyperspanners, although it is possible multiple spanner edges are mapped to one hyperedge, producing a smaller size.
+Then we have the following result for hyperspanner constructions.

 \begin{lemma} Assuming the Erdös Girth conjecture, every hypergraph has a $(2k-1)$-hyperspanner of size $\Theta(n^{1+1/k})$ for $k\geq 1$. \end{lemma}